-Researchers have proposed different privacy-enhancing solutions for ride sharing (i.e., car pooling) services [5, 13, 19, 20, 36] and public transportation ticketing systems [7, 24, 29].
+Researchers have proposed different privacy-enhancing solutions for ride sharing (i.e., car pooling) services [5, 13, 19, 20, 37] and public transportation ticketing systems [7, 24, 29].
 However, little work exists in the area of privacy and security for RHSs, probably due to their relative novelty.
-According to our literature review, the most significant work in this area is PrivateRide, recently proposed by Pham et al. [35].
-PrivateRide offers a practical solution that enhances location privacy for riders and protect drivers' information from harvesting attacks while maintaining the convenience of the service.
+According to our literature review, the most relevant work in this area is PrivateRide [36].

-Although PrivateRide offers a first solution to the privacy risks in RHSs, it has several important weaknesses that are addressed by our work.
-First, PrivateRide cannot guarantee the same level of privacy to all the riders because the size of the anonymity set in a particular cloaked area depends on the density of riders and rides in that area.
+PrivateRide is the first system to enhance location privacy for riders and protect drivers' information from harvesting attacks while maintaining the convenience of the service.
+However, it has several limitations that are addressed in this work.
+First, PrivateRide cannot guarantee the same level of privacy to all the riders because the size of the anonymity set in a particular cloaked area depends on the density of riders in that area.
 For instance, the anonymity set is smaller for ride requests in areas outside a city center.
 Also, the tradeoff between the size of a cloaked area and the accuracy of the ride-matching results prevents the use of larger cloaking areas (i.e., to achieve larger anonymity sets).
 Second, PrivateRide does not protect drivers's privacy, which is also important [1].
 Third, PrivateRide provides limited accountability features to deal with relatively common scenarios such as drivers and riders physically attacking each other (i.e., safety concerns) or items being lost during a ride; for many users, such features can be as important as their privacy.
 Fourth, PrivateRide usability is reduced w.r.t. current RHSs because the supported payment mechanism is less convenient (i.e., PrivateRide requires payments with e-cash bought in advance before a ride).
 Moreover, ride-matching is suboptimal because the distance between rider and drivers is estimated using the centers of the cloaked areas, instead of exact locations, resulting in additional waiting time for riders.